 Ingredients & Substitutions

 Meat: Look for a flank steak, skirt steak, or top-round steak.
 (In fact, some of these cuts of steak will be labeled as London broil.)
-Flank steak comes from the abdominal muscle of a cow and is pretty tough.
+Flank steak comes from the abdominal muscles of a cow and is pretty tough.
 Top-round steak is another tough cut of meat that is sometimes referred to as flank steak.
 With the tough texture of each cut, the marinade soaks into the meat well, tenderizing it.

 Marinade: The marinade is what cuts through the toughness of the connective tissue of the steak, tenderizing it.
 The marinade also adds flavor.
 Be sure to let the meat marinate for a minimum of 2 hours, up to overnight.